Last updated on June 20th, 2024 at 01:33 am

 More Popular El Salvadoran Foods

-Beyond pupusas, El Salvador offers a variety of delectable dishes and sides.
+Beyond pupusas, El Salvador offers a variety of delectable dishes and sides that you will want to try when you visit the country.
 Here are some other Salvadoran dishes and sides to explore:

 The pupusa is more than just a meal; it’s an experience.
+It is a part of all Salvadorean celebrations, but also of everyday life.
 So, next time you’re at a grocery store searching for gluten-free alternatives or simply wish to try something new, grab some corn masa and give pupusas a go.